Absorber Module

 irreversibly pauses

-, preventing users from providing further liquidity; andirreversibly pauses the distribution of all rewards, if any.
+provide, preventing users from providing further liquidity; andirreversibly pauses the distribution of all rewards, if any.

 Note that the Caretaker does not automatically kill the Absorber during global shutdown because the Absorber may be a recipient of any final debt surplus that is minted before final settlement in the Shrine.